“Never say anything about yourself you do not want to come true.” – Brian Tracy

 When I was dealing with bullying, my self worth was about as tall as…..
 Whatever the thought was that just popped into your mind.

-And that’s where the problems begin for most of us.
-If you don’t know how to respond to mistreatment, it will crush your self esteem.
+That’s where the problems begin for most of us.
+If you don’t know how to respond to mistreatment, it will crush you.

 The video game has millions of players.